briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 you didn't choose to use [btrfs], the straightforward scheme is to just mount your new root directory at `/mnt` and then mount the EFI system partition at `/mnt/boot` (if you don't want to put your kernel image in the EFI system partition, then do `/mnt/efi` instead).
+However, with btrfs, we have some additional options to consider.

-However, with btrfs, we have some additional options.
 First, you should decide whether to mount the btrfs directory with [compression](https://btrfs.wiki.kernel.org/index.php/Compression) enabled.
 I don't have any hard data on this, but for a hard drive, enabling compression is pretty much a no-brainer since disk IO is slow enough to make it